sesam-community/termstore/README.md

 `GET /api/termset` - return JSON array with all properties from default termstore
 `POST /api/termset` - takes JSON array with properties to be created as a new term or to update an existing term (created childterms on this route cannot be updated or added to the parentTerm after creation).

-To exclusively create or update child terms use the below route :
+To create or update child terms use the below route :
 `POST /api/termset/children` - takes JSON array with properties to be created as a new childterm or to update an existing childterm.

-To exclusively create or update childs of a child term use the below route :
+To create or update childs of a child term use the below route :
 `POST /api/termset/child/children` - takes JSON array with properties to be created as a new child of a childterm or to update an existing child of a childterm.

+To create or update childs of a child term use the below route :
+`POST /api/termset/child/child/children` - takes JSON array with properties to be created as a new child of a childterm or to update an existing child of a childterm.

 Entity shape to POST terms from `POST /api/termset`: